r-transit/tidytransit/README.md

 ## Installation

-For now, you can install this package from GitHub using the devtools
+For now, we recommend installing this package from GitHub using the devtools
 package:

     if (!require(devtools)) {
         install.packages('devtools')
     }
     devtools::install_github('r-gtfs/trread')

+If you don't have devtools, you can also install from CRAN:

+`install.packages('trread')`

+Though be aware that the CRAN release includes [bug which deletes local source GTFS files on read](https://github.com/r-gtfs/trread/issues/3)

 ## Usage